lidofinance/docs/docs/guides/node-operator-manual.md

 lido-cli --rpc http://1.2.3.4:8545 validate_network_keys
 ```

 This operation checks all Lido keys for validity.
-This is a CPU-intensive process, for example, a modern desktop with 6 cores, 12 threads and great cooling processes 1k keys in ~1 minute.
+This is a CPU-intensive process, for example, a modern desktop with 6 cores, 12 threads and great cooling processes 1k keys in 1—2 seconds.

 You would need an RPC endpoint - a local node / RPC provider (eg Alchemy/Infura).